 I often write blogs that I hope will inspire others.
 I feel led to share my feelings, and to put down in my posts how God is working in me.
 I’ve even had a lot of people around the world tell me that my words helped them, but this is not my main ministry either.

 In fact, I wear many hats, but there is one that I consider most important.
 The other morning as I sat gulping my coffee, I watched my weary husband head out the door.
 That man was a hard worker, no doubt.
 He not only worked long hours running his own business, but he also put in a huge effort toward helping me with the children when he was home.
-So as he left for work I had kissed him goodbye.
+So as he left for work I kissed him goodbye.
 I had given him an extra long hug while whispering “have a good day,” but my heart still ached for him as he went out the door.
-I desired to take some of his burden, even as I knew I could not.
+I desired to take some of his burdens, even though I knew I could not.

 I got busy with the children shortly after he left, but even later I found him coming to my mind.
-I thought to myself I should send him a text, just to let him know I’m thinking of him, and it was in that moment I felt the Lord very strongly impress these words upon me.
+I thought to myself I should send him a text, just to let him know I’m thinking of him, and it was at that moment I felt the Lord very strongly impress these words upon me.

 Your husband is your top ministry calling.

 And I realized it was true.
 Of all the many aspects of my life I loved, he was the most important to me.
-God had placed us together, and my job as a wife was to love, honor and build up my spouse.
-At that very moment I thanked the Lord for my husband, and then I prayed for him and his day.
+God had placed us together, and my job as a wife was to love, honor, and build up my spouse.
+At that very moment, I thanked the Lord for my husband, and then I prayed for him and his day.